qdraw/starsky/starsky/starskysynccli/readme.md

---orphanfolder or -o == To delete files without a parent folder (heavy cpu usage), default false --verbose or -v == verbose, more detailed info --databasetype or -d == Overwrite EnvironmentVariable for DatabaseType --basepath or -b == Overwrite EnvironmentVariable for STARSKY_BASEPATH --connection or -c == Overwrite EnvironmentVariable for DefaultConnection --thumbnailtempfolder or -f == Overwrite EnvironmentVariable for ThumbnailTempFolder --exiftoolpath or -e == Overwrite EnvironmentVariable for ExifToolPath
+--orphanfolder or -o == To delete files without a parent folder (heavy cpu usage), default false --verbose or -v == verbose, more detailed info --databasetype or -d == Overwrite EnvironmentVariable for DatabaseType --basepath or -b == Overwrite EnvironmentVariable for StorageFolder --connection or -c == Overwrite EnvironmentVariable for DefaultConnection --thumbnailtempfolder or -f == Overwrite EnvironmentVariable for ThumbnailTempFolder --exiftoolpath or -e == Overwrite EnvironmentVariable for ExifToolPath